sfluegel05/metaNNvis/results/report.md

 ## Comparison between Toolsets

-Another interesting use case for Cross-Framework Introspection is comparing implementations of the same methods in different frameworks.
+Another interesting use case for metaNNvis is comparing implementations of the same methods in different frameworks.
 Since we can translate models between frameworks, we can apply implementations from Captum and tf-keras-vis to the same model.
-Specifically, we have compared the implementations of GradCAM and Saliency with models from both PyTorch and Tensorflow, since these methods are implemented in both toolsets.
+Specifically, we have compared the implementations of Grad-CAM and Saliency with models from both PyTorch and Tensorflow, since these methods are implemented in both toolsets.

 ### Saliency